Understanding and Estimating the Execution Time of Quantum Circuits: Related Works

 \section{Related Works}

-As far as we know, there exist no prior work on understanding or estimating the execution time of quantum programs.
-In this section, we discuss three categories of prior works that are closest to ours: quantum resource estimation, quantum program fidelity estimation, and classical software execution time estimation.
+As far as we know, there exist no prior work on understanding or estimating the execution time of quantum circuits.
+In this section, we discuss three categories of prior works that are closest to ours: quantum resource estimation, quantum circuit fidelity estimation, and classical software execution time estimation.